Belemz1/SQL-Analysis-on-Countries-and-Land-Area/README.md

 ![](4.png)

-For question 5, se table and query below
+For question 5, see table and query below

 ![](5.png)